Anti-classification results for weakly mixing diffeomorphisms: Introduction

 Beyond $C^{\infty}$, the next natural question is the setting of real-analytic diffeomorphisms.
 Our weakly mixing AbC constructions can also be realized as real-analytic diffeomorphisms on $\T^2$ using the concept of \emph{block-slide type of maps} introduced in \cite{Ba17}.
-This allows us to obtain our anti-classification results in the real-analytic category (see Subsection \ref{subsec:DiffeomorphismSpaces} for the definition of the space $\text{Diff}_{\rho}^{\,\omega}(\mathbb{T}^{2},\lambda)$). \begin{maintheorem} Let $\rho>0$ and $\lambda$ be the Lebesgue measure on $\mathbb{T}^{2}$.
+This allows us to obtain our anti-classification results in the real-analytic category (in fact, our diffeomorphisms are holomorphic on a band around $\T^2$ of prescribed width $\rho>0$ in imaginary directions and we refer to Subsection~\ref{subsec:DiffeomorphismSpaces} for the definition of the space $\text{Diff}_{\rho}^{\,\omega}(\mathbb{T}^{2},\lambda)$). \begin{maintheorem} Let $\rho>0$ and $\lambda$ be the Lebesgue measure on $\mathbb{T}^{2}$.
 Furthermore, let $\mathcal{R}$ be any equivalence relation on $\text{Diff}_{\rho}^{\,\omega}(\mathbb{T}^{2},\lambda)$ satisfying Then the collection

 in $\text{Diff}_{\rho}^{\,\omega}(\mathbb{T}^{2},\lambda)\times\text{Diff}_{\rho}^{\,\omega}(\mathbb{T}^{2},\lambda)$ is a complete analytic set and, hence, not a Borel set with respect to the $\text{Diff}_{\rho}^{\,\omega}$ topology. \end{maintheorem}